Fix Windows Update Error 0x80240439: 5 Working Methods

 Can wrong date and time cause this error?

 Yes.
-When we tried setting the clock 3 hours behind on our test PC, the error appeared immediately because Windows rejected the SSL certificates from Microsoft’s update servers.
-Syncing the clock fixed it in seconds.
+Setting the clock several hours off triggers the error immediately because Windows rejects the SSL certificates from Microsoft’s update servers when the time is wrong.
+Syncing the clock fixes it in seconds.

 Will fixing this error improve performance?